Conference held by WIFT in Lithuania

 She links the fact that females are underrepresented in the Lithuanian parliament to the female representation in the film industry where they are rarely portrayed as strong, individual characters.

 Besides this, Brazdžionytė puts focus on the discriminating and sexist comments women are often exposed to in the film industry.
-In a recent research about women in the Lithuanian film industry researchers found that most women don’t consider their gender to have crucial impact on their profession before they encounter particular awareness on their sex from the surroundings.
+In a recent research about women in the Lithuanian film industry researchers found that most women don’t consider their gender to have crucial impact on their career before they encounter particular awareness on their gender from the surroundings.
 This often happens through indirect discrimination and sexist remarks.
 Brazdžionytė doesn’t blame the film and TV industry alone for being sexist, because she knows that the industry is also part of a bigger socio-cultural context where things have been practised in a certain way through decades.

 Working actively with generating awareness on women